ecodistrict/DesignModule/doc/US/Layers/Layer-GeometryDoublePolygonLR.md

-# Tiler Layer: Geometry Common & Extra Polygons Left-Right
+# Tiler Layer: Geometry Double Polygon Left-Right

 This tiler layer has been assigned the LAYER_TYPE number 51 in the database.